vercel/ship-content-driven-websites/README.md

 When you run this development server, the changes you make in your frontend and studio configuration will be applied live using hot reloading.

-Your personal website should be up and running on [http://localhost:3000][localhost-3000]!
+Your content-driven website should be up and running on [http://localhost:3000][localhost-3000]!
 You can create and edit content on [http://localhost:3000/studio][localhost-3000-studio].

 ### Step 4.
 Deploy to production